Characters: Avatar: The Last Airbender: The Fire Nation

 - Sanity Slippage: After being betrayed by her friends and father, Azula succumbs to paranoia and psychosis.

-- Scarily Competent Tracker: Goes hand-in-hand with being a Dangerously Genre Savvy Manipulative Bitch.
+- Scarily Competent Tracker: Goes hand-in-hand with being a Dangerously Genre Savvy Manipulative Bitch, which makes her much more dangerous than Zhao.
 There's only one episode where we see her tracking skills, but it's clear she knows what she's doing.

 - Self Made Woman: Of a sort.
 She's certainly privileged and naturally talented but Azula believes in doing her own dirty work.
 Her greatest achievements are things she did through determination, guile and brass tacks power.